Display WordPress Optin & Message To URLs With Query Strings (UTM Parameters)

 Action

-You can specify whether to hide or only show the opt-in campaign on pages that match the query string you specify.
+You can specify whether to hide or only show the WordPress optin campaign on pages matching your query string.

 Query String Name